Children Born from Eggs

 The author wants to help African readers to appreciate fully their local heritage but also to see it in relation to further African and international traditions, and to help Western readers to understand and appreciate African lore.

-In her Catalogue of the Khoisan Folktales of Southern Africa, re-edited in 2013, Sigrid Schmidt lists all tales which were told by Khoisan people and said to have been learned orally.
+In her Catalogue of the Khoisan Folktales of Southern Africa, re-edited in 2013, Sigrid Schmidt lists and compares all tales which were told by Khoisan people and said to have been learned orally.
 The catalogue consists of two volumes that can be ordered separately or together, see the following links:

 Accompanying material: